-If you would like to do something rewarding you can join one of our short or long term volunteer programs in Belgium.
+If you would like to do something rewarding you can join short or long term volunteer work in Belgium.
 There are lots of programs available to join in places like Anderlecht, Antwerp, Bruges, Brussels, Ghent and Liege.
 Apply today!

 Volunteer Programs in Belgium

 Belgium is very modern and advanced so you might be thinking where is the need for international volunteers.
 Local organisations run short and long term programs and allow international staff to apply and help too, you will get to mix with locals and do something benefical.
 Apply to volunteer abroad in Belgium, search our featured projects today and help communities, people and the environment.

 - Available for a minimum of 2 weeks

 - Passion and enthusiasm for youth development

 - Committed to developing the language ability of the young people